fritz-hh/scripts_NAS4Free/README.md

 ------------------

 - Scripts aimed at generating a extract of all log files (the part that has been populated during the last week)
+- Additionally it generates statistics on the number of errors and warnings that occured in each scripts
-- This script is used in the "Status|Email Report" section of nas4free
+- This script can be sheduled in the "Status|Email Report" section of nas4free

 DOWNLOAD: